donkirkby/chess-kit/docs/rules.md

 Chess pieces move as in normal chess.
 If you only remember the basic rules, you can probably skip this section and come back to it if you have questions.

-Pawns can move two squares from the second rank.
+As in regular chess, pawns can move two squares from their starting square.
 Castling is allowed with a king card, if neither the king nor the rook have moved and the squares between them are empty.

-It doesn't matter if an opponent's piece is threatening the king's square or any of the squares it will move through.
+If you're not familiar with the details of chess rules, just ignore this paragraph.
+When you castle, it doesn't matter if an opponent's piece is threatening the king's square or any of the squares it will move through.
 Pawns do not capture en passant, but they do promote when they reach the back rank.

 ### Example
-Here's an example turn, starting with White's Knight and Rook cards left on the table from the previous turn.
+Here's an example turn, starting with White's Knight and Rook cards left on the table from the previous turn:

 ![Diagram](images/rules/two-move-chess1.png)